anitab-org/vms/docs/Installation Guide.md

 ```
 (where x.x is the version number of postgres)

-NOTE: Incase you find a file not found error, then the postgresql installation has probably taken place in a different directory.
+NOTE: In case you find a file not found error, then the postgresql installation has probably taken place in a different directory.
 Find the file using the following command
     sudo find / -type f -iname pg_hba\.conf

 Now go the directory where the pg_hba.conf file is present.